So perhaps you’ve heard that blogging can be a really great way to market your coaching business but you’re not really sure where to start?

 Once the visitor is reading the blog post we can do lots of different things to help make that person part of our world and eventually become a client or customer.

-So first of all, we need to attract people using the blog posts to our site, and we can do that using things like SEO (search engine optimisation), and also platforms like Pinterest and to a lesser extent other social media sites like Facebook and LinkedIn can also work well too.
+First of all, we need to attract people using the blog posts to our site, and we can do that using things like SEO (search engine optimisation), and also platforms like Pinterest (which is also search based) and to a lesser extent other social media sites like Facebook, Threads and LinkedIn can also work well too.

 We can also build a relationship with people through our blog content and through sharing what we want to talk about in our posts, the information we share about us and our own journey too.

-We can help move people onto our email list so we can capture email subscribers using our blog.
-And we can also invite people to take a look at our services through our blog posts as well.
+Via our blog posts, we can invite people onto our email list so we can capture email subscribers.
+We can also invite people to take a look at our services through our blog posts as well.

-A really important thing about having a blog is that you ‘own’ your blog on your own platform whereas you’ll never really own your following or account on Instagram, (unless you’re Mark Zuckerberg!)
+But a really important thing about having a blog, is that you ‘own’ your blog on your own platform whereas you’ll never really own your following or account on Instagram or any other social media platform, (unless you’re Mark Zuckerberg!)

 Ultimately with these other social media platforms you are playing in their playground and have to play by their rules.